NYU-IOS-App-Developers/Group-App-Project/README.md

 * Registration Screen
    * User can register a new account.
    * User can select their dietary restrictions, nutrition goals, time commitment, current ingredients.
+* Recipe Section Screen
+   * User can view recipes of a certain dietary restriction
+* Recipe Detail Screen
+   * User can see more information about a certain recipe (list of ingredients, step by step process of cooking a meal, photo of the final meal)
+   * User can mark what kind of recipes they made and get "points" for it
 * Recipe Feed
    * User can see different recipes
    * The system will recommend relevant recipes based on user's current ingredients, dietary restrictions, and time commitment.
    * User can see their number of points
    * User can logout
-* Recipe Section Screen
-   * User can view recipes of a certain dietary restriction
-* Social Media Feed
-   * User can see other users' posts
-   * User can comment on other users' posts
-   * User can like other users' posts
-   * User can logout
-* Recipe Detail Screen
-   * User can see more information about a certain recipe (list of ingredients, step by step process of cooking a meal, photo of the final meal)
-   * User can mark what kind of recipes they made and get "points" for it
-* Creation Screen
-   * User can create a post with the photo of the meal and caption it
 * Profile Screen
    * Allows user to upload a photo and fill in "bio" information that is interesting to them and others
    * User can mark what kind of recipes they made and get "points" for it.